echo2echo/Perl-Web-Images/README.md

 This script was made on Ubuntu Linux

-Are your camera's image file sizes getting larger and larger and make downloading from the Internet a little too slow?
+Are your camera's image file sizes getting larger and larger and make page loading a little too slow?

 Try this script ( resize_images.pl ) to resize your jpg and png images and bring back that quick page load to your web page.

 Run this script before the perl-cgi-images.pl cgi script whose instructions are listed below...

-This may be good time to backup your images out of an abundance of caution

 Place the images ( jpg png ) you would like to display in a public folder such as the following...